 24 Mar.
 My South Island walk had three purposes: me, Jenny and charities.
 For me it was a transition journey back to some sort of normal life after Jenny’s illness and passing.
 For Jenny, it was for her spirit to be with me in the natural world she loves.
 And for charities, it was to … Continue reading Journey Reflections

 21 Mar.
 With the rain forecast to worsen later in the day, we went for an early start from the Tuatara Lodge Backpackers at 07:30.
-The Subway next door was open so Richard and I got a sub for a later lunch.
-The trail out of town follows the Estuary Walkway for about 11km.
-Very … Continue reading Invercargill to Bluff – Last Day Walking
+The Subway next door was open so Richard and I picked up a sub for a later lunch.
+The trail out of town follows the Estuary Walkway for about 11km. … Continue reading Invercargill to Bluff – Last Day Walking

 Follow My Blog